News, Sports, Weather, Entertainment, Local & Lifestyle - AOL

 Finance News

-- Google and Google Home promote fake news story about Obama 'shocking the country' by running for a third term

-- I lived in Times Square for a year — here's what it's like to live in the most hectic part of New York City
+- NFL investigating reports that Odell Beckham Jr. punched hole in wall after Giants loss

-- 23 photos that will make you grateful for your commute
+- 16 stunning photos that will make you want to travel to Canada

-- IBM is working on a robot that takes care of elderly people who live alone

-- 'This is borderline treasonous': Liberal activists accuse Trump of flirting with treason for praising Putin

 - Mortgage rates hit 3.2% APR (15 yr fixed).
 Are you eligible?